/

 Why patch-first security no longer works

-Glasswing isn't bad news.
+Mythos isn't bad news.
 The coordinated disclosure model is exactly the kind of responsible AI deployment we need.

 The patch-centric model of security is broken.
 It was already bending under the weight of 30,000+ CVEs per year.
 AI-powered discovery at scale will break it entirely.

 The organizations that come through this well won't be the ones that patch fastest.
-They’ll be the ones that have accepted they can’t patch everything.
-They’ll have built their environments accordingly, with breach containment grounded in segmentation and path-based risk prioritization.
+They’ll be the ones that accepted they can’t patch everything.
+They’ll built their environments accordingly, with breach containment grounded in segmentation and path-based risk prioritization.

 See how Illumio Segmentation enables real-time breach containment across your environment.